Jazarro/bevy_ineffable/README.md

 }

-/// Create a config that binds the space bar to the `Honk` action.
+/// Create a config that binds the space bar to the `Honk` action. fn init(mut ineffable: IneffableCommands) {
-/// We use the builder pattern here, but you can also load configs as an asset. fn init(mut ineffable: IneffableCommands) {
+    // The builder pattern is used here, but configs can also
+    // be loaded as an asset.
     let config = InputConfig::builder()
         .bind(
             ineff!(GooseInput::Honk),